-My name is Agnieszka Pająk (she/her) and I’m your International Officer at Newnham College.
+My name is Srushti Sakhardande (she/her) and I’m your International Officer at Newnham College!

-First of all, congratulations on meeting your offer – here at Newnham, we’re so excited to have you at our college and we can’t wait to meet you all!
+Firstly, congratulations on getting into Cambridge – here at Newnham, we’re so excited to have you at our college and we can’t wait to meet you all!!!

 The University has published an International Student Guide which provides practical advice on everything from opening a bank account to Cambridge-terminology.
 Advice on this page will be summarised and Newnham-specific.